17+ One Ball Projects For Quick Knit and Crochet

 Super Simple Crochet Shawl

 Use very basic crochet stitches to create this openwork filet mesh shawl.
-Use one hank of colorful or long color-changing yarn to create the magic of this design.
+One hank of colorful or long color-changing yarn is all you need to create the magic of this design.

 Roll With It Crochet Shawl

-This free crochet shawl pattern is very similar to my Super Simple Shawl.
-However, I tweaked it a little bit.
-First, I used different yarn.
-Second, I chose a different border.
-Finally, the seaming is different.
-Both the Super Simple Shawl and the Roll With It Shawl are fantastic one ball projects.
+This free crochet shawl pattern is similar to my Super Simple Shawl with a few tweaks.
+Different yarn, different border, different seaming approach.
+Both are fantastic one ball projects.

 Caron Go-To One Skein Crochet Shawl

-Work this crochet shawl from the center out for a fun one-ball project.
-It has a beautiful openwork design with stitches that are really fun to work on.
-That terrific scalloped border makes a big statement.
+Work this crochet shawl from the center out for a fun one ball project.
+It has a beautiful openwork design with stitches that are really satisfying to work.
+That scalloped border makes a big statement.

 Crochet One Skein Soft Essentials Cowl

 This is one of my favorite one ball projects.
-It uses a delicate lace crochet stitch pattern.
-However, I’ve also incorporated post stitches, which add texture to contrast with the lace.
-I love the effect.
-It’s a simple crochet cowl pattern.
+It uses a delicate lace crochet stitch pattern combined with post stitches for added texture.
+The contrast between the lace and the post stitch sections is striking.

 Many crochet cowl patterns are great one ball projects.
-For another good one, check out my Jilly Bean Cowl.
+For another favorite, check out my Jilly Bean Cowl.

 Skinny Broomstick Scarf Pattern